 - Elevation gain: About 150 meters (492 ft)

 Moke Lake is a small lake located around a 15-minute drive from Queenstown towards Glenorchy.
 At Moke Lake, there is a short and easy trail that leads around the perimeter of the lake called Moke Lake Loop.

 The views around the lake are beautiful, however, the lake’s most mesmerizing view is seen on a calm day as the reflection of the mountains is seemingly printed on the still water.

 The Moke Lake Loop track is less crowded than other hikes around Queenstown and is mostly a popular place among locals.

 Another cool thing about the lake is that you can camp there for a small fee in a tent or campervan and sleep under the stars.
 At night, Moke Lake is one of the best places near Queenstown to view the stars, and on a calm night, they actually reflect off the water!
 It’s also a great place to view the Southern Lights (if you’re lucky, that is!)

 6. “Secret” Moke Lake Viewpoint hike

 This next hike is not an official trail and actually just a hike I found when exploring Moke Lake.
-The “secret” Moke Lake viewpoint is really well worth checking out for those feeling adventures.
-The trail itself is very faint and extremely steep but once at the top, the views are stunning.
+The Secret Moke Lake Viewpoint (that’s really not so “secret” anymore, thanks to our blog) is really worth checking out for those feeling adventurous.
+The trail itself is extremely steep but once at the top, the views are so worth it!

 This place is popular among a few local photographers and is a great vantage point to watch the sunset, or if you’re up for it, the stars!
 The trail takes around 45 minutes to an hour to climb.
-On the way down you need to take your time as it is very steep!
+On the way down you need to take your time as it is very steep and slippery in areas!